h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 {{RFC6613}} Section 2.6.5, and by extension {{RFC7360}} suggest that the Identifier value zero (0) be reserved for use with Status-Server as an application-layer watchdog.
 This practice MUST NOT be used for RADIUS/1.1, as the Identifier field is no longer used.

-The rational for reserving one value of the Identifier field was the limited number of Identifiers available (256), and the overlap in Identifiers between Access-Request packets and Status-Server packers.
+The rationale for reserving one value of the Identifier field was the limited number of Identifiers available (256), and the overlap in Identifiers between Access-Request packets and Status-Server packers.
 If all 256 Identifier values had been used to send Access-Request packets, then there would be no Identifier value available for sending a Status-Server Packet.

 In contrast, the Token field allows for 2^32 outstanding packets on one RADIUS/1.1 connection.
 If there is a need to send a Status-Server packet, it is always possible to allocate a new value for the Token field.
 Similarly, the value zero (0) for the Token field has no special meaning.
 The edge condition is that there are 2^32 outstanding packets on one connection with no new Token value available for Status-Server.
-In which case there are other serious issues, such allowing billions of packets to be oustanding.
+In which case there are other serious issues, such as allowing billions of packets to be oustanding.
 The safest way forward is likely to just close the connection.

 ## Proxies